vswanlund/vswanlund.github.io/tag-mobile-sdks/0.9.8/android/appeals.md

 <br />

-	This can also be done using RxJava:
+	This can also be done using RxJava:  <br />

     <pre>RxCampaignManager campaignManager = RxManagerFactory.getInstance().getCampaignManager();
     campaignManager.createInvoice(campaign, donationInvoiceDetails).subscribe(new Subscriber&lt;DonationInvoice&gt;() {